8 Ways to Prevent Electrical Hazards in Your HomeJanuary 7, 2020

 Make sure you don’t put excessive pressure on your cords or misuse your cord extensions.
 Extreme pressure on the power cables can damage insulation or compress the conducting wire and put you at risk of an electrical short circuit.
 Cord wraps can help strengthen cords and make them last longer.
 But, if you see cords beginning to break or fray, it’s time to replace them.

-These are just a few ways to prevent electrical hazards in your home.
+These are just a few ways to prevent electrical hazards in your home and are home safety measures all homeowners must take.
 Not only can these and other fire safety tips for your home help prevent damaging fires in your home, but they also help protect you and your family.
 Using good quality electrical wiring will lessen the possibility of an electrical short circuit at home and can protect your home and save you a lot of money in property damage.